simondlevy/gym-copter/README.md

 ```
 % pip3 install -e .
-% python3 heuristic/lander.py
+% python3 lander.py
 ```
 (On Linux you will may need to run pip3 with <tt>sudo</tt>.)

-You should see the copter land safely.
+You should see the copter land safely, using a classic-control (PID) solutions to the landing environment provided by gym-copter.
+This can to serve as a basis for comparison with learning algorithms.

 ## Similar projects